Jump to content

 Everything posted by Eagle92

 1. In regards to scouting and shooting sports, the following is a story a DE told me that he heard on NPR.
 Whether it's true or not, I don't know.
 A Marine general in charge of Camp Lejeune was being interviewed about the bases support of Boy Scouts.
 The topic of BB Guns and day camp came up, and the female interviewer expressed concerns.
 General goes on about safety, training, BSA rules, etc. Interviewer then makes a comment about teaching shooting sports being irresponsible since that is equipping the scouts to become murderers.
-The general's response was "well, you're equipped to be a pro
+The general's response was "well, you're equipped to be a prostitute, but you're not."

 2. While my troop never did it, I know of troops that went to one put on by several troops.
 From conversations with them, here are the basics.
 1. Three troops sponsored the independent camp, and all units attending had to provide x number of MBCs based upon your unit's attendance.
 2. They had firm deadlines and maximum number allowed to attend.
 3. While some MBs and activities were standard, every year the list of MBC offered varied based upon the MBCs available.
 4. Some standard activities could not be offered, i.e. shooting sports.
-5. Cheaper than council camps, but n
+5. Cheaper than council camps, but no frills, just the basics.

 3. BSA allows patrols to create their own name, and therefor their own patrol medallion.
 BSA sells blanks which I've seen people draw the design in permanent ink and take to emboridery shops.
 Also national will do custom patrol medallions with a minimum order of 12.
 Coolest patrol medallion I personally had in my hand was the White Tiger Patrol.
 Since they had a connection with the local zoo which had a white tiger, they went with that, Look really good.

 6. WasE, FYI, it's not the schools that want to mainstream kids, its federal law via the DoEd.
 Been a while since I took my education courses, but mainstreaming came about in the 1980s or therabouts via federal law because groups of parents demanded that their kids be mainstreamed.
 Don't remember the details as it's been almost 20 years since I took those courses, but I do know it has caused issues, i.e. more staff needed, discipline problems and interruptions, etc. And not all parents wanted their kids mainstreamed.
-Some did want their kids separated, but the schools cannot do that
+Some did want their kids separated, but the schools cannot do that due to federal law.
+Also if memory serves, additional federal monies go to schools based upon the number of kids mainstreamed.

 7. Quaz, Do not bring breakfast in bed, trust me on that one .
 While not in that exact situation, had two young, married summer camp staffers sharing a tent.
 Ranger was going to see one of them for something, and ended up turning around.
 Thankfully they were in a tent away from the main area and had some degree of privacy.
 As to who do you put for a 18-20 year old Venturer without parents, I'd put whoever they want contacted in an emergency.